-There's a lot to think about as you prepare for student life and where to live is one of the biggest decisions to make.
-Leeds Trinity University will support you through the process and help you choose the right accommodation for you.
+There's a lot to think about as you prepare for student life and where to live is one of the most exciting decisions to make.
+Leeds Trinity University has a range of accommodation options on campus that are owned and managed by the University.
+We are here to help you choose the right accommodation for you.

-Our range of accommodation means there is something to suit every budget.
+With such a range of accommodation on campus there is something to suit every budget.

 Shared rental accommodation is the most popular route following students' first year.
 But if living on campus isn't for you then privately rented accommodation is a great option for your first year too.